Nigeria: Flood Destroys 1,567 Farmlands, Kills 5 in Jama'are, Bauchi

 "One out of the five corpses recovered was identified to be from one of the affected villages while the identity of the remaining bodies are yet to be established.

-"The corpses have since been buried in compliance with necessary protocols after exhaustive secrutiny to determine their origin.
+"The corpses have since been buried in compliance with necessary protocols after exhaustive scrutiny to determine their origin.